 We all know that the fresh goodness of strawberries is well worth a little trouble.
-Not only is the sugar-berry flavor of strawberries a delicious reward, but they’re also a pretty easy crop to grow in your garden and become even easier the following year.
+Not only is the sugar-berry flavor of strawberries a delicious reward, but they’re also a pretty easy crop to grow in your garden and will become even easier the following year.

-What strawberries want:
+What strawberries want

-How to plant strawberries:
+How to plant strawberries

 You can plant strawberries in their permanent spot as soon as the soil becomes warm enough in your zone to do so.
 For West Coast gardeners, this can be as early as late winter.

-Junebearers – This type of strawberry plant doesn’t fruit until one year after they’re planted.
+Junebearers—These plants don’t fruit until one year after they’re planted.

-Everbearers—These plants will produce a nice crop of berries late in the summer after planting.
+Everbearers—These will produce a nice crop of berries late in the summer after planting.

-Day neutrals—These perform basically the same as the everbearers but can produce berries from mid-summer to fall in the same year.
+Day neutrals—These perform basically the same as the everbearers but can produce berries from midsummer to fall in the same year.

 A little annoyance that sometimes creeps up on you (and the strawberries) is a fungus called botrytis.
 It creates a horrid-looking coat so furry that it could send up a flag for any nearby animal-rights activists.
 The fungal spores generally come from the old leaves that are on the soil.
-Botrytis can also grow in organic soil and when you water it hits the soil and splashes back up onto the strawberry blossoms.
-If you put down 1 to 2 inches of composted mulch, it’ll keep the spores from reaching the plant.
+Botrytis can also grow in organic soil, and when you water it hits the soil and splashes back up onto the strawberry blossoms.
+If you put down 1 to 2 inches of composted mulch, it will keep the spores from reaching the plant.

-How to harvest strawberries:
+How to harvest strawberries

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.